teddycitrus/SkinSight/README.md

 # SkinSight

 SkinSight is an AI-powered web application that allows users to diagnose common skin diseases by simply uploading an image.
 The app delivers instant, personalized results with background information and actionable next steps—including nearby medical help—using cutting-edge AI tools.
+It is cheaper and more accurate than feeding the image directly to ChatGPT (a release compatible with image input, reasoning, etc.)

 ## 🧠 Tech Stack